About Us

 Production ~ Each page of each edition is meticulously laid out, with easy readership and simple navigation in mind.

 Paper Selection ~ The shiny, thin paper most often used in publications is fairly inexpensive, compared to what we use.
-We could get by with this, but instead, we pay extra to have a #1 grade, 60-lb., coated, matte enamel ~ #1 for whiteness; 60-lb. for easier page turning; clay coated so the ink stands up, which gives the densest colors and sharpest results; and, matte, so the page doesn't reflect and is easier on the eyes.
+We could get by with this, but instead, we pay extra to have a #1 grade, 60-lb., coated, matte enamel ~ #1 for whiteness; 60-lb. for easier page turning; clay-coated so the ink stands up, which gives the densest colors and sharpest results; and, matte, so the page doesn't reflect and is easier on the eyes.

-Printing ~ So the books have the best "feel" and can stand up under a lot of usage over a year's period, we go to the added expense of having separate, thicker covers.
-Most magazines have a "self-cover", which is economical because it is a one-step process where the cover is made of the same paper as the test pages.
+Printing ~ To have the books "feel" good, and can stand up under a lot of usage over a year's period, we go to the added expense of having separate, thicker covers.
+Magazines usually have "self-covers", which is economical because it is a one-step process where the cover is made of the same paper as the text pages.
 (Magazines aren't as sturdy as the Directory, but they don't have to be.)
-We pay for a two-step printing and bindery process.
-We run the test pages on a 150-line hot web press and the covers on a 300-line sheet-fed press and bind them together.
-Pre-press and both kinds of presses all use the latest technology.

 For information on how to become a Sponsor: